codeisma/ToDoLy/README.md

 state restored.

 ## Main features:
-‣ Model a task with a task title, due date, status and project ‣ Display a collection of tasks that can be sorted both by date and project ‣ Support the ability to add, edit, mark as done, and remove tasks ‣ Support a text-based user interface
+‣ Model a task with a task title, due date, status and project.

+‣ Display a collection of tasks that can be sorted both by date and project.

+‣ Support the ability to add, edit, mark as done, and remove tasks.

+‣ Support a text-based user interface.

-‣ Load and save task list to file
+‣ Load and save task list to file.

 ## The user interface below: